 Why?
 A key sustainability challenge is the need for more collaborative, transdisciplinary, and robust scientific explanations about our changing environments.
-This project tackles an important piece of that puzzle: knowledge integration.
+This project tackles an important (and very human) piece of that puzzle: knowledge integration.

 Interdisciplinary: A mode of knowledge production, typically through research activities, that involves two or more academic disciplines and thinking across boundaries.

 Spatial Scales: The spatial extent of an object or phenomenon, often used to describe orders of size or magnitude.